 If your organization or business would like to provide keynote or project introduction, please contact Wendy Bury at W.Bury@CultureSECT.org or (860)448-5135 with brief outline of topic that meets the above criteria and preferred month to speak.

-Thank you to the following locations for hosting the New London Roundtable meetings: Connecticut College-Palmer Auditorium, Fort Trumbull Conference Center, Garde Arts Center, Harris Place Conference Room, Hispanic Alliance at Harris Place, Hygienic Art Park, ISAAC (Interdistrict School for Arts & Communication), Lyman Allyn Art Museum, Marquee Gallery, Mitchell College, Mohegan Apartments Ballroom, Nathan Hale Arts Magnet School, New London Library, Ocean Beach Park.
+Thank you to the following locations for hosting the New London Roundtable meetings: Connecticut College-Palmer Auditorium, Fort Trumbull Conference Center, Garde Arts Center, Harris Place Conference Room, Hispanic Alliance at Harris Place, Hygienic Art Park, ISAAC (Interdistrict School for Arts & Communication), Lyman Allyn Art Museum, Marquee Gallery, Mitchell College, Mohegan Apartments Ballroom, Nathan Hale Arts Magnet School, New London Library, New London Main Street, Ocean Beach Park.
 The Roundtable locations will continue to rotate to venues throughout the city.

 To be considered to host a meeting, the venue must be handicap accessible, and seat 40-50 attendees.
 Some meetings require audio visual capabilities.
 Please contact Deb Mathiasen at D.Mathiasen@CultureSECT.org to be placed on the calendar.